 To be eligible for the program, an applicant must be a registered student with the University of Illinois Urbana-Champaign seeking a major or minor within the College of Liberal Arts and Sciences.
-If matched with a client, students will be sent a placement offer.
-Students who accept will be required to attend an orientation and client kick off meeting, as well as sign a memorandum of understanding and a talent release form.
-At the completion of the semester, all interns will prepare a 5-10 minute presentation on their experience that will be submitted to ATLAS Internship Staff.
+When accepted into the program, interns will be added to Canvas for completion of pre-boarding submissions (MOU and Handbook confirmation).
+Upon completion of Canvas pre-boarding, interns will be added to the semester Canvas course for program documentation for certification.